coroutine/chef-users/README.md

 Description
 ===========
-This is a fork of the Opscode `users` cookbook (version 1.0.0).
+This is a fork of the Opscode `users` cookbook (forked from version 1.0.0).
 It adds an attribute that indicates which `users` data bag items are used to create sysadmin accounts.

 Requirements